 Both of these solid-state flash memory devices are about the size of a postage stamp.
 An SD card is slightly thicker than an MMC.
-As this manual went to press, MMCs were available in storage capacities of 8 MB, 16 MB, 32 MB, 64 MB and 128 MB.
-SD cards were available in capacities of 8 MB, 16 MB, 32 MB, 64 MB, 128 MB, 256 MB and higher.
+As this manual went to press, MMCs and SD cards were available in various storage capacities up to 1 gigabyte.